Last updated: October 20, 2023

 - To reorder the WebSockets history, click and drag a column header.

 - You can add annotations to WebSocket history items.

 If you select an item from the WebSockets history, the lower pane shows the relevant message.
 Any modified messages are shown separately.
 The message may have been modified through:

 In addition to the main history view, you can also:

 - Double-click an item to open it in a pop-up window.

-- Use the context menu to open a new history window with its own display filter.
+- Right-click a message and select Show new history window to open a new history window with its own display filter.